An IVF loan with repayment flexibility can make all the difference when it comes to starting a family.

 Things to avoid about IVF loans

-- High interest rates.
-Some IVF loans attract high interest rates and it is best you avoid these because they can result in you paying much more over the course of your loan.
+- Interest rates.
+Some IVF loans attract high interest rates, resulting in you paying much more over the course of your loan.
 If you have a poor credit history, expect to pay a higher than average interest rate.

 - Hidden fees and charges.
 When you apply for an IVF loan, go through its fine print to look for a list of fees and charges you might have to pay during the course of the loan.
 These can include application fees, loan disbursement fees, early exit fees and late fees.